Balearic Islands: Cuisine

 The cuisine of the islands can be grouped as part of wider Catalan, Spanish or Mediterranean cuisines.
 It features much pastry, cheese, wine, pork and seafood.
 Sobrassada is a local pork sausage.
 Lobster stew (so-called caldereta) from Menorca, is one of their most sought after dishes.
 Mayonnaise is said to originate from the Menorcan city of Maó (Mahón) which also produces its own cheese.
 Local pastries include Ensaïmada, Flaó and Coca.

 Languages

 Both Catalan and Spanish are official languages in the islands.
+Virtually all residents of the Balearic Islands speak Spanish fluently.
+Most of the native speakers of Spanish in the islands have family roots elsewhere in Spain.

 Catalan is designated as a llengua pròpia, literally own language in its statute of autonomy.
 The Balearic dialect features several differences from standard Catalan.
 Typically, speakers of Balearic Catalan call their own language with a name specific to each island: Mallorquí, Menorquí, Eivissenc, Formenterenc.

-Virtually all residents of the Balearic Islands speak Spanish fluently.
-In 2003 74.6% of the Islands' residents also knew how to speak Catalan and 93.1% could understand it.
-Most of the native speakers of Spanish in the islands have family roots elsewhere in Spain.
+In 2003 74.6% of the Islands' residents knew how to speak Catalan (either Balearic or mainland) and 93.1% could understand it.
+The 2011 census, using slightly different phrasing, reported that 63.4% could fluently speak and 88.5% could understand Catalan.

-Other languages, such as English, German, French and Italian, are often spoken by locals, especially those who work in the tourism industry.
+Other languages, such as English, French, German and Italian, are often spoken by locals, especially those who work in the tourism industry.